StirlingLabs/Assimp.Net/README.md

 ## Licensing ##

-The library is licensed under the MIT license.
+The library is licensed under the [MIT](https://opensource.org/licenses/MIT) license.
 This means you're free to modify the source and use the library in whatever way you want, as long as you attribute the original authors.
-The native library is licensed under a BSD license.
+The native library is licensed under the [3-Clause BSD](https://opensource.org/licenses/BSD-3-Clause) license.
 Please be kind enough to include the licensing text file (it contains both licenses).

 ## Contact ##